 Absolutely.
 OVPN is an excellent choice especially for the more privacy-minded users out there.
 OVPN’s commitment to privacy is one of the strongest I’ve seen.
 It’s fast, it only supports secure protocols, it works with a wide range of devices and its privacy claims have been tested in court.
 That’s hard to beat on the privacy front.

-However, there’s no iPhone app yet – which is a big hole.
-And streaming support isn’t up to par when compared with NordVPN, ExpressVPN, or Surfshark, which also provide more features than OVPN.
+It now provides an iPhone app – which was a big hole.
+Its servers run from volatile memory and it provides an ad and tracker blocker.
+But streaming support isn’t up to par when compared with the bigger players, which also provide more features than OVPN for less money.

-But OVPN is quite new and I’ve been following them for a little while now.
+OVPN is still relatively new and I’ve been following it for a little while now.
 What I’ve seen so far is a small, privacy-focused VPN provider slowly growing in the right direction.
-The iOS app is coming, as are more features.

 When the small guy is a good guy, he deserves to grow.
 If you’re a privacy-focused VPN user, give OVPN a try.
 You won’t regret it and your experience will only get better.

 Surfshark is another provider to look at.
 It’s the cheapest VPN service I’ve seen, with subscriptions for as little as $2.21/month.
-Surfashark has a strict no-logging policy, only supports secure protocols, unblocks streaming services, and works in China.
+Surfshark has a strict no-logging policy, only supports secure protocols, can access streaming services, and works in China.
 Plus, Surfshark allows an unlimited number of simultaneous connections.